Determination of period matrix of double of surface with boundary via its DN map: Introduction

 (here the positive constants $c(\Lambda),C(\Lambda),R(\Lambda)$ depend only on $\Lambda$).
 Note that, in the above stability result, both $\Lambda$ and $\Lambda'$ are assumed to be DN maps (and the corresponding surfaces are homeomorphic); the case of noisy boundary data was not discussed here.

-\paragraph{Main result.} Formula (\ref{stability estimate}) motivates to study the dependence of the conformal class $\mathscr{R}(\Lambda)$ on $\Lambda$, including the search for some variational formulas for $\mathscr{R}(\Lambda)$, the connection between conformal invariants and $\Lambda$, etc. However, the moduli spaces $\mathfrak{M}_{\mathfrak{g},\Gamma}$ of surfaces with fixed boundary $\Gamma$ are not finite-dimensional and thus are inconvenient for these purposes.
-This is due to the presence of infinitely many degrees of freedom related to different ways of attaching a surface to the curve $\Gamma$ (alternatively, infinitely many reparametrizations of DN maps
+\paragraph{Main result.} One may wonder if there is a more explicit connection between $\Lambda$ and $\mathscr{R}(\Lambda)$ that extends formula (\ref{stability estimate}) (e.g. differentiability/explicit formulas for conformal invariants of $(M,g)$, etc.)?
+However, the moduli spaces $\mathfrak{M}_{\mathfrak{g},\Gamma}$ of surfaces with fixed boundary $\Gamma$ are not finite-dimensional and thus are inconvenient for these purposes.
+This is due to the presence of infinitely many degrees of freedom related to different ways of attaching a surface to the curve $\Gamma$ (in other words, infinitely many reparametrizations of DN maps